Now In Stock: HiveAlive Fondant is valuable all year round, including while temperatures are too low to feed syrup.

-The first thing to consider might be a surprise - when to obtain your bees.
+The first thing to consider might be a surprise - the question of when to obtain your bees.
 You will probably obtain and install them in their hive in the spring, so what's the big deal?
 Well, we simply want to make a point about lead times, so that the new beekeeper isn't disappointed.

 Beekeeping is enjoying a huge growth in interest, across the country.
-That places demands on all aspects of beekeeping, not least of which is the supply of bees.
+This places demands on all aspects of beekeeping, not least of which is the supply of bees.
 What this means in reality is that few beekeepers can buy a hive on an April day, drive to the nearest bee supplier and buy his or her bees.

 As a general rule if you are planning to start beekeeping in the spring, PerfectBee strongly suggests you investigate your bee supply options in January or February and consider placing a deposit on a package or nuc.